ShreyasBhaktharam/papercad/README.md

 ---

-*Built with ❤️ for the Qualcomm x NYU Edge AI Developer Hackathon*
+*Built for the Qualcomm x NYU Edge AI Developer Hackathon*